emora-chat/emora_stdm/docs/DialogueGraphTutorial.md

 }
 ```

+Now when the user responds, the user's utterance will be scored against our two intents.
+Depending on whether the user utterance was more similar to the phrase "Hi!
+How are you?" or "Tell me about the weather",
+the bot will classify the user input differently, and thus have a different response.

-Now if you run the system, the bot will appropriately distinguish between you asking the bot how it's doing and asking about the weather:
+If you run the system, the bot will appropriately distinguish between you asking the bot how it's doing and asking about the weather:
 ```
 S: Hello!
 U: Hey, how do you feel today?